drhsqlite/fossil-mirror/test/markdown-test3.md

    (^This is inline note defined inside of [a labeled note][^lost1].)

 [^markup]:   E.g. *emphasis*, and [so on](/md_rules).
+   BTW, this note may not have a backreference to the "stray".

 [^undefined label is used]: For example due to a typo.

+[^another stray]: Just to verify the correctness of ordering and styling.